Bynder/gathercontent-wordpress-plugin/README.md

 Connecting a powerful content production platform, to a powerful content publishing platform.

-Content can be imported as pages, posts, media or custom post types.
-And you can choose to create new pages etc. or overwrite existing entities.
+Content can be imported as items, posts, media or custom post types.
+And you can choose to create new items etc. or overwrite existing entities.

-The plugin allows you to specifically map each field on your pages in GatherContent to various fields in WordPress, these include; title, body content, custom fields, tags, categories, Yoast fields, advanced custom fields, featured images … and many more.
+The plugin allows you to specifically map each field on your items in GatherContent to various fields in WordPress, these include; title, body content, custom fields, tags, categories, Yoast fields, advanced custom fields, featured images … and many more.
 It also allows you to directly embed images and files.

 ## Installation ##